Essure Problems: Lawsuits Filed Over Birth Control Implant

 Can Women Fight Back?

 Yes.
 In fact, hundreds of Essure recipients have already chosen to file product liability lawsuits against Bayer.
 Many other women may be eligible for compensation, and our attorneys can help.
-Rob Jenner, Managing Attorney and Partner at the national law firm, Janet, Jenner & Suggs, LLC, has gathered an alliance of dedicated personal injury attorneys to investigate potential Essure lawsuits.
+Rob Jenner, is the founding principal at Jenner Law, and has gathered an alliance of dedicated personal injury attorneys to investigate potential Essure lawsuits.
 Rob is joined by Elizabeth Graham, who leads the complex medical device litigation practice at Grant & Eisenhofer, P.A.
 Together, Rob and Elizabeth share nearly four decades of experience fighting major pharmaceutical corporations in the name of consumer rights.
 To learn more about our Essure lawyers, click here.

 Why Are Women Filing Essure Lawsuits?